 What is curing?

-the same day, saving a lot of die off and saving a bunch of the biodiversity.
+Again, we also highly suggest using the airlines shipping option, it is usually the cost of ground but you normally receive your rock on the same day, saving a lot of die off and saving a bunch of the biodiversity.

 How curing is it done?

-if your setting up a new system you can cure it right in the tank.
+Curing can be done in a few different ways, the easiest is if your setting up a new system you can cure it right in the tank.
 The die off from shipping should begin the cycle and the established bacteria colonies should remove the ammonia quickly resulting in a very quick cycle.

 Tips on the Care of Live Rock